boolean-wang/git_study/learngit/readme.md

-git is a distribute version controller git is a free software
+git is a distribute version controller git is a free software distributed under the GPL